nauman/ai-react-to-rails-blueprint/README.md

    - Use Rails-inspired naming where possible (e.g., `PostCard`, `UserSettingsForm`).

 2. **Document the Rails-side mapping**
-   - For each new React component, document its Rails/Phlex equivalent under `docs/rails_structure/views.md`.
+   - For each new React component, document its Rails/ViewComponent equivalent under `docs/rails_structure/views.md`.
+   - Use RubyUI components for pre-built UI primitives (buttons, cards, modals).
+   - Use ViewComponent + ERB for custom business logic components.
    - If the component uses data, consider its future `model` and `controller` in Rails, and document that too.

 3. **Use schema.json**